Ghelle8/data-analytics-power-bi-report159/README.md

 - **Steps to Apply a Theme:**
   - In Power BI Desktop, go to the Ribbon.
   - Click on the View tab.
-  - Under Themes, browse and select one of Power BI's predefined themes:
+  - Under Themes, browse and select one of Power BI's predefined themes.
-    - Light: Provides a clean, professional look.
-    - Solar: Provides a modern, vibrant look with brighter colors.
-    - Executive: Has more muted, professional tones, suitable for business reports.
   - Explore more themes by clicking Browse for themes, or customize your own theme by choosing specific colors for charts and visuals.

 - **Report Customization:**